 All rules are said and written to allow for a fair field.
 It is important that all participants read and understand.
 All Federal, State and local laws supersede.
 The rules will be enforced.

 Insurance: All boats must have a mandatory minimum of $100,000 liability insurance.
 This is the user/owner responsibility.
 Proof may be requested at random.

 Entry: Single day tournaments will be $100 and the Championship will be $200.
 There is a $25 yearly membership fee if you have joined by the April Tournament.
-Anyone wishing to join after the April Tournament will pay a Membership fee of $75.00.
+Anyone wishing to join after the April Tournament will pay a late fee of $75.00.
 Anyone who purchases a boat from Toho Marine in 2018 will pay a $25.00 Membership fee regardless of when they join.
 Payment can be made on line through the Toho Marine Website, paid in person via cash or check at the store, or paid at the ramp.
 Boat number will be assigned by order of entry during regular season.
 Point Standings will determine order of launch at Championship.

 Boat operation: It is each angler’s responsibility to always operate the boat in a safe manner.
 Life vests are to be zipped, strapped and buckled with the safety lanyard connected to the kill switch any time the boat is on plane.

 Sportsmanship: It is imperative that anglers always carry themselves in a professional manner.
 Respect other anglers as well as non-tournament anglers.
 Any protest may be subject to disqualification.

 Boat/Horsepower regulations: Each boat must have all required U.S. Coast Guard safety equipment and properly operating live well systems.
 Live wells will be checked before launch.
 All boats must have a kill switch and functioning Nav/Anchor lights.
 All boats must have a U.S. Coast Guard plate.
 Motor horsepower will not exceed manufacturer recommendations.